eclipse-theia/theia/doc/Developing.md

      - `lerna` to link these packages
      - `lerna` to run `clean` and `build` scripts on extensions and examples

-To learn more and understand precisely what's going on, please read `/package.json`.
+To learn more and understand precisely what's going on, please look at scripts in [package.json](../package.json).

 ## Run the browser-based example application

-We can start the application from the examples/browser directory with:
+We can start the application from the [examples/browser](../examples/browser) directory with:

     yarn run start

-This command starts the backend application, a small web server, and a browser tab with the frontend.
+This command starts the backend application listening on port `3000`.
+The frontend application should be available on http://localhost:3000.

 If you rebuild native Node.js packages for Electron then rollback these changes before starting the browser example by running from the root directory: